dotastar/interview-preparation/README.md

 ### 89. Gray Code
 based on previous one, first half and second half, mid differ at highest bit

+### 155. Min Stack
+two stack, one keeps for every element, one for min elements

 ### 169. Majority Element
 https://discuss.leetcode.com/topic/17446/6-suggested-solutions-in-c-with-explanations